 I speak about searing misunderstandings between father and son, broken expectations of parents, the delicate balancing acts of a mother to keep the family together, the stifling uncertainty over a wayward youth’s future, the crippling fear of a young adult son about a father’s well-meant discipline, perhaps, all too rigid from the young man’s perspective, perhaps, all too lenient from the parent’s perspective; perhaps, just all too much for other family members to bear.
 We all know this isn’t a perfect world.
 We also know that love prevails, and where there’s love, we can surmount the unsurmountable, with God.

 Listening to brothers and sisters in Christ, in my mind, clearly sends home the gist and thrust of worship I just attended.
-I heard Kevin Palau speak about his highly admired and respected father, Luis Palau (world-renowned evangelist), who as a youth, was encouraged, inspired and mentored by Ray Stedman (distinguished bible scholar, author of Christian books and founding pastor of Peninsula Bible Church in Palo Alto).
+I heard Kevin Palau speak about his highly admired and respected father, Luis Palau, who as a youth, was encouraged, inspired and mentored by my church’s founding pastor, Ray Stedman.
 Kevin Palau also shared how his group worked with the mayor, district superintendent and community of Portland, Oregon to raise a fledging school to the standards, status and condition it now enjoys.
 His talk highlighted the teaching of “we are all in this together” – people of differing views and orientation, supporting and helping one another for a common cause.
 His message was an exhortation for us to help one another, and to see that where there are differences, there’s always a way.